Melanie took ballet as a young adult and is interested in health and fitness. She also runs a YouTube channel: The Curious Coder.

 Yoga Blocks & Other Props

 Yoga props allow you to safely do some of the more difficult poses.
-Even though props look like something people who are more experienced in yoga, they're actually perfect for anyone new to yoga.
+Even though props look like something for people who are more experienced in yoga, they're actually perfect for anyone at any experience level.
 If your muscles aren't quite ready to handle a tricky pose, a prop can help you safely get there.

-There are different kinds of yoga props out there.
+There are different kinds of yoga props available.
 My personal favorite is the yoga block.
 This can aid in supporting your body when you can't quite reach the floor, can help you better align your body, and even offer support.

 A bolster is another great yoga prop.
 Like the block, it can offer support.
-I prefer using the bolster for support versus the block as the log-shaped bolster pillow is considerably more comfortable.
+I prefer using a block versus a bolster as it's easier to find blocks and they're fairly standard in any yoga class.

-Straps are a must have.
-They're great for pulling your arms or legs closer during certain poses where your limbs are just too far away.
+Straps are a must-have.
+They're great for pulling your arms or legs closer during certain poses.

 Clothing for Yoga